 availability estimations regarding decomposition alternatives at

+design time.
 This work presents such a method, which takes as input a decomposition of the software architecture (the set of modules, the failure and repair rates for each module, and the grouping of modules into RUs).
 A new tool named Availability Analyzer provides an availability estimation for a given decomposition alternative based on analytical models.
 Once performance and availability estimations are known regarding each decomposition alternative, the Optimizer tool can select the best alternative.
 The selected alternative is then implemented with the FLORA framework.
 Availability Analyzer is implemented in Java and it makes use of the CADP toolset.
 It takes as input a decomposition alternative and a set of predefined MIOA specifications, which formally define the failure and recovery behavior of system modules.
 First, Availability Analyzer generates a set of I/O-IMC models corresponding to the given decomposition alternative.
 It also generates a composition script in SVL, which specifies how these models must be combined.
 Then, the SVL script is executed with the CADP toolset to obtain a single CTMC model by composing all the I/O-IMC models.
 Finally, the CTMC model is used for providing an availability estimation.
 This modeling and analysis approach is illustrated on a real-life software system, namely the MPlayer open-source media player.
 Four different decomposition alternatives have been investigated and the availability predicted by the analytical models was compared to the availability measurements obtained from the actual implementations.
 It was observed that the analytical results closely match the measured availabilities. |

-The availability analysis methodology proposed follows a modular and
+| Conclusions: | The availability analysis methodology proposed follows a modular and

 compositional approach, which is well-established for software design